 To know them is to love them

-Millennials, says Neil Stern, senior partner at McMillan Doolittle, still like to shop at retail stores.
+Yes, says Neil Stern, senior partner at McMillan Doolittle, Millennials still like to shop at retail stores.
 But, he adds, “They are more channel agnostic—however it is most efficient to get their shopping done.
 That means they are shopping more stores and channels and are used to almost unlimited choice.
 They are huge sharers, so social media tools are critical.”

 Technology is also critical, perhaps even more so, to connecting with Gen Z. “This is the generation that does not remember a time without the Internet and a digital presence,” Albert notes.
 “Their lives are an open book, and because of this transparency, they expect the same from brands and retailers.”
 Like Millennials, Gen Z also has the expectation that they will interact with retail brands, just as they would with family or friends, via the same channels, Albert adds.